-Intended outcome Success criteria Pupils eligible for PP to be achieving in line with the national average in writing and maths at the end of KS2 Pupils eligible for PP to attain ARE in line with non-eligible peers in writing and maths across the school.
-The progress of eligible pupils in writing and maths is at least in line with National at the end of KS2 Lead indicators are monitored and acted upon weekly Some pupil premium children's progress will have been impacted by the school closures linked to the COVID-19 pandemic Gaps analysis will take place resulting in personalised curriculum Additional provision will be accessed via Quality First Teaching Intervention/boosters where appropriate Mental health and well-being support accessed via IIH Pupils eligible for PP have access to SEMH support through the Inclusion Hub Pupils will be identified through Boxall profiling who need SEMH support.
-Pupils will access the Link Academy Inclusion Hub, Early help, Play Therapy, SEMH interventions e.g. Lego therapy, Therapeutic Play etc
+Intended outcome Success criteria

+Pupils eligible for PP to be achieving in line with the national average in writing and maths at the end of KS2 Pupils eligible for PP to attain ARE in line with non-eligible peers in writing and maths across the school.
+The progress of eligible pupils in writing and maths is at least in line with National at the end of KS2 Lead indicators are monitored and acted upon weekly Pupils eligible for PP have access to SEMH support through the Inclusion Hub alongside individualised provion within the school setting Pupils will be identified through Boxall profiling who need SEMH support.
+Pupils will access the Link Academy Inclusion Hub, Early help, Play Therapy, SEMH interventions e.g. Lego therapy, Therapeutic Play etc Staff withing the setting will access the training opportunities provided by Inclusion hub and then put this into practice within the school setting.
+Pupils eligible for PP are given access to a wider range of experiences to increase their cultural capital.
+PP pupils are activity targeted and join after school clubs with no financial implications PP children engage in trips and visits and planned for by the school Children are successfully signposted to additional activities in which they engage with as a family.